grannycart/by-sound-alone/index.md

 ---
 layout: home
-title: A Novel With Some Submarines In It (pre-release version)
+title: By Sound Alone
 ---

 ## Read it:
 * The title of this pre-release version of the  book: _An Untitled Novel With Some Submarines In It (pre-release version)_
-	* So actually the book is currently lacking a title.
-Suggestions welcome!
 	* Working title for final version: By Sound Alone
 		* Former working title: ~~Under Dark~~
 	* Note **pre-release version**: the downloadable files are the book version of beta software.
 * Download a [pdf version](content/Subworldbook1+diagrams.pdf)